 Nan Nan’s Zucchini Casserole is summer to me.
 My Pap Pa was an avid vegetable gardener and my Nan Nan used to make this zucchini casserole repeatedly, trying to keep up with the abundance of squash coming out of the garden.
-Nan Nan’s Zucchini Casserole was my favorite back then.
+Nan Nan’s Zucchini Casserole was my favorite dish back then.

 But now, in my kitchen, it’s very different.
 Nan Nan used Velveeta cheese product; I use dilled Havarti or some other creamy cheese, real cheese.
-She used white bread, probably Wonder Bread, and I use torn chunks of homemade sourdough.
-Sometimes sourdough studded with walnuts and rosemary (Steve K. approved).
+She used white bread, probably Wonder Bread, and I use torn chunks of homemade sourdough, sometimes sourdough studded with walnuts and rosemary (Steve K. approved).
 Let’s call it a strata, shall we?
 As Nan Nan used to say, “You have it your way (Mendy), and I’ll have it mine.”

 Nan Nan’s Zucchini Casserole